thedevd/techBlog/springboot/microservices/README.md

 * Setting up the Netflix-Zuul proxy server.
 * Executing a client request using Zuul.
 (Client-to-microservice communication via Zuul)
 * Configuring the FeignClient for microservice-to-microservice communication via Zuul.
 * Implementation of simple Pre type ZuulFilter.
-(For logging request inforation)
+(For logging request information)